volunteer in hawaii

 My Experience Volunteering with HILT

-As Scott drove me out to Waihee Wetland Refuge he shared a wealth of information about the history, culture, plants, and the land.
-In fact, I felt as if I were back in school as he often used the formal names for all of the plant species that left me trying to reach far, far back in my memory bank of some classes I took in grade school.
+As Scott drove me out to Waihee Wetland Refuge, he shared a wealth of information about the history, culture, plants, and the land.
+In fact, I felt as if I were back in school as he often used the formal names for all of the plant species, which left me trying to reach far, far back in my memory bank of some classes I took in grade school.
 Even if I couldn’t remember all of the scientific names of the plants, it was important to know the difference between indigenous ( it occurs there naturally.
 It is a native but can be found elsewhere), endemic (only found in Hawaii), and non-native (does not naturally occur there – brought in by others).

 Maui Hawaii landscape